rcrowther/django-static_models/README.md

         path('page/<int:pk>/', PageStaticView.as_view(), name='page-detail'),

-### As true static
-You want to type in a browser,

-    .../page/many-wonders

-And the server can dive into a directory,

-    '/'
-      └─ page/
-          └─ many-wonders

-There are problems/challenges here.
-They are as much to do with static serving in general as they are with Django.

-### '/' will search for index.html
-In Django it either errors, or gets a configured URL (Django is very well-behaved like this). 'index.html' is the classic server search.

-### Servers don't like files without extensions
-Your URLs are probably, in Django, set up with a slug.
-Or at least a pk.
-The links are to,

-    .../page/many-wonders

-Not,

-    .../page/many-wonders.html

-One way to use the pages is to transfer the filetree to /static and let the static server take over.
-This is super-cool deployment.

-There is an issue or two with this.
-For security reasons, Django storage devices will refuse to write pages into the /static directory.
-So I'm not overriding, even for maintenance work.
-You need to transfer the files by hand, or make some external dev automation.

-Also, the Django dev server will not recognise pages that do not have an 'htm'/'html' extension.
-It will serve them as data streams.
-The generator allows you to put an 'html' extension on pages, but then URL links to the page will fail.
-There are all sorts of server/link fixes, or you may not care about dev viewing.
-If you are interested in this approach, you'll need to look at your server configuration.
+## Generating URL'/' root
+If you are planning an complete static site, as opposed to boosting part of your site, you may run into the Djanog root problem.
+Django serves static files from the 'static/' directory, not the root.
+It has no analogy for a physical base 'root' directory.
+It either errors, or gets a configured URL.
+So what will you do with '/'?

+Well, most visual websites will have a 'home' page of some kind.
+You could cook something up in deployment, and ignore anything that doesn't work through this app's page generation.
+Or you could take advantage of this app's psudo-model generation, and generate an 'index.html' page from your project's 'home' page view.
+That's the kind of purpose the pseudo-model code was added for.

-## Maintaining static pages
+## Maintaining a tree of static webpages
-How can the static page stock be maintained if content is changed?
-One way is to run a maintenance command periodically.
-If you want to merge automatically, there's a few ways, none are wonderful.
+Run the management command whenever you update.
+Or automate the process in a deploy script.
+Another way is to run a maintenance command periodically.

+If you want to merge eagerly and automatically, there's a few ways, none are wonderful.
 I'd favour using the post_save signal in 'apps.py'.
-That will work with all model changes, and contains the logic within the app,
+That will work with all model changes, and contains the logic within an app,

 To auto-merge filesystem storage,